spelunky-fyi/modlunky2/CONTRIBUTING.md

 [VS Code](https://code.visualstudio.com/) is the most common IDE used for Modlunky2 development.
 You'll need the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
-A settings.json file is included which enables formatting on save.
+A settings.json file is included with common settings.

 ### Building `modlunky2.exe`